-Consider the following lists carefully.
+Consider the following lists carefully:

-- 1. Trimming in or down can: - · Lower the bow - Result in quicker planing off, especially with a heavy load or a stern heavy boat - · Generally improve the ride in choppy water - Increase steering torque or pull to the right (with the normal right-hand rotation propeller) - In excess, can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
-This can result in an unexpected turn in either direction (called bow steering or oversteering) if any turn is attempted, or if a significant wave is encountered. - 2.
-Trimming out or up can: - · Lift the bow higher out of the water - Generally increase top speed - Increase clearance over submerged objects or a shallow bottom
+- 1. Trimming in or down can: - Lower the bow. - Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - In excess, can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
+This can result in an unexpected turn in either direction (called bow steering or oversteering) if any turn is attempted, or if a significant wave is encountered.